 Popular Destinations in Philadelphia

-Looking for activities once your private jet arrives in Philadelphia?
 Philadelphia is home to many places of historical interest, as well as green spaces and cultural institutions.
 Some of these include:

 Liberty Bell: One of the most recognizable symbols of American independence, the Liberty Bell is located in the Liberty Bell Center in Independence National Historic Park.
 The Liberty Bell was first cast in 1752 in London and used as a way of alerting the public to major city events.
 The Bell holds a significant place in the hearts of many due to the pivotal role of the city in the journey towards American independence, and was seen as a traveling icon of freedom during its national tour in the late 19th century.

-Philadelphia City Hall: Philadelphia City Hall is the world’s tallest masonry building and the largest municipal building in the United States, holding over 700 rooms and the three branches of local government.
+Philadelphia City Hall: Philadelphia City Hall is the world’s tallest masonry building and the largest municipal building in the United States, holding over 700 rooms and the 3 branches of local government.
 The building stands at 548 feet tall and bears the statue of William Penn, the founder of Philadelphia, over it.
 Philadelphia City Hall is also home to the city’s only observation deck, as well as clocks larger than those on the Big Ben.

 Rocky Statue and Rocky Steps: Located in front of the Philadelphia Museum of Art, the 72 stone steps were used in the filming of the Rocky movies.
 Specifically, Sylvester Stallone’s character Rocky Balboa runs up these steps in the movies to the song “Gonna Fly Now”.
 To commemorate the scene, a sculpture of Rocky was erected in 1980 near the bottom of the steps.
 The Rocky Statue and the Rocky Steps are a must-see attraction in Philadelphia.